This post was most recently updated on March 10th, 2021

 Your backyard can play host to a variety of chicken breeds for meat, eggs, or to enjoy some company.
 Just because you have full size chickens, it does not mean that you cannot also have some smaller chickens as well.

 However, it’s essential to have the right criteria for picking birds.
-Choose the right small for your situation and enjoy some tiny while also having a !
+Choose the right small breed for your situation and enjoy some tiny egg production while also having a pet chicken!

 When you are buying breeds to build your backyard chicken flock, ask the right questions.
 Here are some of the critical considerations: